Fire Safety Management and Emergency Plan Guide

 Once you’ve performed a thorough fire risk assessment, you can start taking steps to mitigate any fire hazards.
 This process is highly dependent on the type of business you run, but the Chief Fire Officers’ Association (CFOA) suggest that all businesses consider:

-If you’re using protective equipment like smoke alarms, fire extinguishers or emergency lighting, the CFAO also recommend that you organising regular, scheduled testing of all fire safety equipment, to ensure that you’re prepared in the event of a fire.
+If you’re using protective equipment like smoke alarms, fire extinguishers or emergency lighting, the CFAO also recommends that you organise regular, scheduled testing of all fire safety equipment, to ensure that you’re prepared in the event of a fire.

-An emergency plan (sometimes called a fire evacuation emergency plan or FEEP) is normally a step-by-step outline of the actions that need to be taken in the event of a fire, including information on how to respond to alarms, how to evacuate the building and when to call emergency services.
+A fire emergency plan (sometimes called an emergency fire evacuation plan or FEEP) is normally a step-by-step outline of the actions that need to be taken in the event of a fire, including information on how to respond to alarms, how to evacuate the building and when to call emergency services.
 A good FEEP will also ensure that your staff know how to act in a fire to keep themselves and any members of the public safe.